-This is the second of six webinars which will be held virtually during the months of February and March 2021 to provide guidance on pharmacogenomics and understand the health equity implications of adoption.
+This was the second of six webinars which were held virtually during the months of February and March 2021 to provide guidance on pharmacogenomics and understand the health equity implications of adoption.

 The webinars are sponsored by AMA and ASHP (American Society of Health-System Pharmacists).

 Gain insights into Clinical Pharmacogenetics Implementation Consortium (CPIC) guidelines and the FDA perspective, and hear best practices from early adopters.

 - Discussed the process for developing CPIC guidelines

 - Described the FDA perspective on pharmacogenomics

 - Recognized differences between CPIC guidelines and FDA warning labels